meteor/meteor/content/code-style.md

 <h3 id="templates-and-components">Templates and components</h3>

 Since Spacebars templates are always global, can't be imported and exported as modules, and need to have names that are completely unique across the whole app, we recommend naming your Blaze templates with the full path to the namespace, separated by underscores.
-Underscores are a great choice in this case because then you can easily type the name of the template as one symbol in JavaScript.
+Underscores are a great choice in this case because then you can type the name of the template as one symbol in JavaScript.

 ```html
 <template name="Lists_show">